 Check preservation of the sample and adjust pH with additional preservative, if necessary.

 Pump and Tubing: Use appropriate pumps, equipment, and tubing.
 (See restrictions listed in FS 1000 Tables FS 1000-1 through 1000-3).

-Do not collect oil & grease, TRPH or FL-PRO samples with a pump.
+Do not collect oil and grease, TRPH or FL-PRO samples with a pump.
 See FS 2000 for proper collection procedures for extractable organics and volatile organic compounds.

 Lower tubing to a depth 6-12 inches below water surface, where possible.

 Pump several tubing volumes through the system to flush the tubing prior to collecting the first sample.